ServerlessOpsIO/serverlessops-workshops/02-operations/03-architecture/README.md

 Q. How might you reorder the steps in this workshop if you wanted to make incremental changes that you could deploy along the way instead of making one larger refactoring?

-The instructions in this module are meant to be easy to follow but aren't necesarilly the best order of operations for refactoring an application.
+The instructions in this module are meant to be easy to follow but aren't necessarily the best order of operations for refactoring an application.
 You can reorder these steps (and add additional steps) to you make incremental progress which makes tracking down mistakes easier.

 <details>
 <summary><strong>Output</strong></summary>